LambdaSharp/LambdaSharpTool/Docs/Module-Var-ExistingResource.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Variables - Referenced Resource Definition
+# LambdaSharp Module - Referenced Resource Variable

-> TODO: description
-In addition, variables can be associated to resources, which will grant the module IAM role the requested permissions.
+A referenced resource variable is used to grant access to a pattern of resources.
+No new resources are created when a reference resource variable is defined.

 __Topics__
 * [Syntax](#syntax)